 These are two fantastic applications that I cannot recommend enough.
 They are my go-to applications to recommend to clients who tend to rely on unhelpful ways of coping with distress, such as self-harm and avoidance.
 However, they are also very useful for many kinds of distress.
 Both of these applications have a large array of adaptive coping strategies that are categorised based on what you feel you need in the moment such as “comfort”, “distraction”, “release” and “breathe”.
 Once you select a category, you identify how long you need the activity to be (5 minutes – 15 minutes) and are presented with a number of techniques to try.

-These applications do not replace the benefit of receiving individualised and targeted therapy by a Psychologist.
+These e-mental health applications do not replace the benefit of receiving individualised and targeted therapy by a Psychologist.
 If you experience any of the symptoms mentioned above, it may be beneficial to see a Psychologist to assist you in identify and support you in addressing these difficulties.

 Sophie Antognelli (M Psych (Clinical), B Psych (Hons – First Class) is passionate about working alongside individuals and families to live more full lives, overcoming difficulties they may face.
 Sophie’s interests are in child and adolescent mental health are emotion regulation issues and anxiety.
 Sophie is interested in working with her adult clients to regain quality of life through early psychosis intervention, the management of symptoms of depression and anxiety, as well as the broader clinical issues of perfectionism, adjustment to life stressors and low self-esteem.
 She developed these interests across her work in both inpatient and outpatient hospital settings.
 Alongside her clinical work, Sophie is also involved in a number of research projects exploring new approaches to anxiety disorders – with specific interests in investigating potential new avenues for addressing unhelpful thought patterns in health anxiety, obsessive-compulsive disorder and hoarding disorder.